git-tfs/git-tfs/doc/commands/clone.md

 		  --bare                 clone the TFS repository in a bare git repository --workspace=VALUE      set tfs workspace to a specific folder (a shorter path is better!)
-		  --ignore-regex=VALUE   a regex of files to ignore --except-regex=VALUE   a regex of exceptions to ingore-regex -u, --username=VALUE       TFS username
+		  --ignore-regex=VALUE   a regex of files to ignore --except-regex=VALUE   a regex of exceptions to ignore-regex -u, --username=VALUE       TFS username
 	  -p, --password=VALUE       TFS password
 		  --all, --fetch-all
 		  --parents
-		  --authors=VALUE        Path to an Authors file to map TFS users to Git users
-	  -l, --with-labels, --fetch-labels
+		  --authors=VALUE        Path to an Authors file to map TFS users to Git users -l, --with-labels, --fetch-labels
 								 Fetch the labels also when fetching TFS changesets -x, --export               Export metadatas
+		  --export-work-item-mapping=VALUE
+								 Path to Work-items mapping export file
-		  --with-branches        init all the TFS branches during the clone
+		  --ignore-branches      Ignore fetching merged branches when encounter merge changesets --batch-size=VALUE          Size of a the batch of tfs changesets fetched (-1 for all in one batch) --with-branches        init all the TFS branches during the clone --resumable            if an error occurred, try to continue when you restart clone with same parameters

 ## Examples
 ### Simple
 To clone all of `$/Project1` from your TFS 2010 server `tfs` into a new directory `Project1`, do this: